w3f/research/docs/polkadot/networking/3-avail-valid.md

 Recall that we have a disjoint partition of N validators into C sets of parachain validators, each set having size N/C. For our purposes for this subprotocol, we will randomly assign a co-ordinate (c, i) to every validator, with c in [0, C) and i in [0, N/C).
 Fixing c and varying i defines a particular parachain validator set; varying c and fixing i defines what we'll call a particular validator "ring".
 This name is only meant to be very slightly suggestive, the precise structure and its justification will be described below.

+The random assignment must be a deterministic assignment that every validator can calculate in the same way.
+For this purpose, we can use some entropy extracted from the chain at a position (height) determined by the current period, to seed a deterministic shuffle algorithm across the entire set of validators.
+The actual input seed must be pre-processed from the on-chain entropy, e.g. via HKDF, such that it is not re-used in any other security context.

 Example:

 Let's say we have 20 validators `[a, b, c, ..., t]` and 5 parachains.
 The co-ordinates of the validators could look like such `[a: (0, 0), b: (0, 1), c: (0, 2), d: (0, 3), e: (1, 0), ..., t: (4, 3)]`.
 The validator set of the first parachain would be `[a, b, c, d]`.
 The first validator ring would be `[a, e, i, m, q]`, the second `[b, f, j, n, r]`.